microsoft/DMF/Dmf/Modules.Library/Dmf_Pdo.md

 UseAddress | Set this to true if the PDO has non-default address.
 Address | The address of the PDO that is to be created.
 CustomClientContext | Allows Client to assign a context type that is added to the PDO's WDFDEVICE WDF contexts.
 This context is private to the Client.
+InstanceId | The InstanceId assigned to the PDO that is to be created.
+Client must set InstanceIdProvidedByClient to TRUE in Module's config to use this.

 -----------------------------------------------------------------------------------------------------------------------------------